futrime/lip/README.md

 lip is a general package installer.
 You can use lip to install packages from any Git repository.

-For more information, please refer to [the documentation](https://docs.lippkg.com).

 ## Install

 First, download latest version of lip from <https://github.com/lippkg/lip/releases/latest>.
 You may select the version for your platform.